 English Language Learners

-In Hawaii, 10% of the students in public schools use ELL to help them learn English.
+In Hawaiʻi, 10% of the students in public schools use the ELL program to help them learn English.
 Many ELL students come from Asia, Puerto Rico, and the South Pacific.
-The ELL program in Hawaii provides English language support for approximately 18000 students statewide.
+The ELL program in Hawaiʻi provides English language support for approximately 18000 students statewide.

 ELL students at Daniel K. Inouye Elementary School comprise 7% of the student population.
-They speak a number of different languages including Spanish, Tagalog, Kosrean, Korean, Mandarin, German, Japanese, Marshallese, Polish and French.
+Our students speak a number of different languages including Spanish, Tagalog, Kosraean, Korean, Mandarin, German, Japanese, Marshallese, Polish and French.

 All students who list foreign languages when they enroll in a public school are tested for proficiency in English.
 New students who pass this proficiency test do not have to be in this program.
 Those who need help are taught by an ELL teacher to improve their reading, writing, speaking and listening skills.
 Also, students can be selected by their teachers to be tested for English language proficiency.
 The results of the evaluation are shared with parent(s) and teacher(s) of the student.

 All ELL students are encouraged to improve their English language proficiency.
-They are able to leave the program with passing test scores and passing grades.
-Students are tested annually, as mandated by the federal government, usually in January-February on the WIDA ACCESS for ELLs test.
+Students are able to leave the program with passing test scores and passing grades.
+Students are tested annually, as mandated by the federal government, usually in January-February, on the WIDA ACCESS for ELLs test.
 This test evaluates social and academic English skills in speaking, listening, reading and writing.

 Hawaiʻi is a member of WIDA (World-Class Instructional Design and Assessment), joining in 2009.
 WIDA is a consortium of states dedicated to the design and implementation of high standards and equitable educational opportunities for English language learners which offers states programming for identifying and annually assessing the English language development of its English learners.

 - WIDA-ACCESS Placement Test (W-APT)(VIEW)